obra/superpowers-marketplace/README.md

 More community plugins will be added as the marketplace grows!

-## Contributing

-Want to add your plugin to this marketplace?
-See [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Marketplace Structure

 ```
 superpowers-marketplace/
 ├── .claude-plugin/
 │   └── marketplace.json       # Plugin catalog
-├── README.md                  # This file
+└── README.md                  # This file
-└── CONTRIBUTING.md            # Submission guidelines
 ```

 ## Support